-A young boy introduced himself as Aye Ko and greeted me to the shrine nestled in the top of the mountain.
-He gave some pieces of information on the way of living of locals, without a second thought I decided to hire his long tail boat for a tour along the Inle Lake the next day.
+A young boy introduced himself as Aye Ko and greeted me to the shrine nestled on the top of the mountain.
+He gave some pieces of information on the way of living of locals.
+Without a second thought, I decided to hire his long tail boat for a tour along the Inle Lake the next day.

-The ride back to the hotel was quite somewhat tiring; a fellow traveller suggested that a traditional massage would be a splendid thing to do, after a little research we were told about an Inthar tribal massage.
+The ride back to the hotel was quite somewhat tiring.
+A fellow traveler suggested that a traditional massage would be a splendid thing to do.
+After a little research, we got to know about an Inthar tribal massage.

-We then rowed to our second stop – Inpawkhon Village, famous for Silk and Lotus weaving.
+We then rowed to our second stop – Inpawkhon Village.
+It is famous for the Silk and Lotus weaving.
 Lotus weaving was started about 100 years ago.
-It’s a process that’s done through cutting and carefully pulling the stem of lotus apart so that fibres can be created which could be used in weaving.
+It’s a process that’s done through cutting and carefully pulling the stem of lotus apart so that fibers can be created which could be used in weaving.
 Locals believe that lotus helps to absorb the negative energy from and restore with good luck.

-As the boat ride continued along the scenic Inle Lake, we reached our third stop in the itinerary Nam Pan village, famous for its Cheroot factory.
+As the boat ride continued along the scenic Inle Lake.
+We reached our third stop of the Inle Lake tour to Nam Pan village, famous for its Cheroot factory.

 Cheroot is a local cigarette.
 As we entered the ram-shackled building we saw kids and women rolling the tobacco leaves to make cheroots and cigars.
-A local man introduced himself as the person in charge of the factor and welcomed us with a stick of freshly rolled cheroot.
-It was a love at first puff.
+A local man introduced himself as the person in charge of the factory.
+He welcomed us with a stick of freshly rolled cheroot.
+It was love at first puff.

-Rolled inside that leaf is an elaborate blend of dried banana and pineapple, brown sugar, star anise, honey, tamarind and rice wine, among other ingredients.
+Rolled inside that leaf is an elaborate blend of dried banana, pineapple, brown sugar, star anise, honey, tamarind, and rice wine, among other ingredients.
 The only tobacco substance is the single leaf that holds these ingredients.
 Cheroots are quite popular in Myanmar but Nam Pan village is famous for its flavoured cheroots.

-We then buzzed from the cheroot factory in Nam Pan village to our last stop on the western part of the Lake, Ywama Village.
+We then buzzed from the cheroot factory in Nam Pan village to our last stop on the western side of the Lake, Ywama Village.